 - Multiple SSL SAN: These types of certificates cover multiple domain names with a single certificate.
 That means if you have www.mywebsitename.com and www.mywebsitename.net, you can cover both with the same certificate.

-Well, there are options to help mitigate the risk of running an insecure webpage, chief among which is the implementation of SSL certificates.
-It is only through this implementation that you will be able to reap both the rewards of higher search visibility through Google and enhanced security through encryption.
+Well, there are options to help mitigate the risk of running an insecure webpage, chief among which is implementing SSL certificates.
+It’s only through this implementation that you’ll be able to reap both the rewards of higher search visibility through Google and enhanced security through encryption.

-The end result is that your website will, by all appearances, be a more secure and official looking platform for your users to connect to.
+The end result is that your website will, by all appearances, be a more secure and official-looking platform for your users to connect to.
 This helps to build your brand and lets your users know you take security seriously.